Trustroots/trustroots/docs/Install.md

 # Running Trustroots locally

 _These instructions are for installing locally.
-If you'd like to have containerised setup, see [INSTALL-DOCKER.md](INSTALL-DOCKER.md) instead._
+If you'd like to have containerised setup, see [Installing with Docker](Install-Docker.md) instead._

 ## Prerequisites

 Make sure you have installed all these prerequisites:
 * Unix operating system, like Linux or MacOS.
-If you use Windows, please look into [installing via Docker](INSTALL-DOCKER.md) instead.
+If you use Windows, please look into installing via Docker instead.
 * [Git](https://git-scm.com/) (`git --version`, preinstalled on MacOS)
 * [Node.js](https://nodejs.org/en/download/):
   * See "engines" from `package.json` for supported versions